Cartan Invariants and Event Horizon Detection, Extended Version: Acknowledgements

 \section{Acknowledgements}

+The authors would like to thank Jan {\r A}man and Sebastian Jan Szybka for checking the calculations in the paper.
 The work was supported by NSERC of Canada (A.A.C, A.F., D.B.) and AARMS (D.G.) and through the Research Council of Norway, Toppforsk grant no. 250367: Pseudo-Riemannian Geometry and Polynomial Curvature Invariants: Classification, Characterisation and Applications (D.M.).
 We are also grateful to the authors of the free software GRtensorII, Reduce and Sheep used in checking our calculations.